onejajae/teledrop/README.md

 > ```

 * Running multiple worker processes
-> To run multiple worker processes simultaneously, add the --workers option to the command:
+> To improve performance, specify the number of worker processes using the `--workers` option:
 > ```yaml
 > # docker-compose.yml
 > services: